 [3 of 3 customers found this review helpful]

 Comments about Smart Destinations Brooklyn Museum and Brooklyn Botanic Garden:

 The Brooklyn Museum is one of my favorite museum. part of it is just by comparison to the scene over in Manhattan -- the Brooklyn Museum is much less crowded and feels a lot more relaxing.
 But on its own the Museum is rightly a destination -- its got an impresive array and variety of displays in a grand setting.
 Definitely a great place to visit and its fun to eat in the surrounding area.

 Present your Go Select Pass to the staff at the Brooklyn Museum to get your ticket.
 This ticket will be good for same-day entry for both the Brooklyn Museum and the Brooklyn Botanic Garden.

 Please note that the Botanic Garden has a separate entrance directly behind the museum.

-Save even more with these pre-built discount packages that include Brooklyn Museum and Brooklyn Botanic Garden bundled with other great New York attractions.
+Save even more with these pre-built discount packages that include Brooklyn Museum and Botanic Garden bundled with other great New York attractions.

 If for any reason you don't activate your pass within a year of purchase, we'll give you a full refund.
 No questions asked.
 Learn more.